-The information contained in the documents incorporated by reference listed in the table above is required to be furnished under European law and regulation; the documents incorporated by reference also contain certain additional information for the information of investors.
+The information contained in the documents incorporated by reference listed in the table above is required to be furnished under European law and regulation; information contained in the documents incorporated by reference other than the information listed in the table above is for information purposes only.
 The Issuer will provide, without charge, to each person to whom a copy of this Prospectus has been delivered, upon the oral or written request of such person, a copy of any or all of the documents which or portions of which are incorporated herein by reference.
 Written or oral requests for such documents should be directed to the Issuer at its principal office set out at the end of this Prospectus.
 In addition, such documents will be available free of charge from the specified office in Luxembourg of BNP Paribas Securities Services, as well as on the website of the Luxembourg Stock Exchange (www.bourse.lu).